 Overexposure to The Sun

 When skin ages, it loses two main dermal proteins — elastin and collagen.
 Elastin provides elasticity to the skin, as its name suggests.
 The skin is strong and can bounce back when stretched while fibroblasts produce collagen.
-Collagen is strongly built fibres that help to preserve the structure and firmness of the skin.
+Collagen is a strongly built fibers that help to preserve the structure and firmness of the skin.
 As people age, the development of elastin and collagen decreases.
-This is what makes ageing the leading cause of wrinkles or sagging skin.
+This is what makes aging the leading cause of wrinkles or sagging skin.

 Medical Conditions